Phyllis-Lin/ETC5513-assignment4/README.md

 9. `readr`
 10. `forcats`
 11. `kableExtra`
-12. `Rmarkdown`
+12. `tidyr`
-13. `bookdown`
+13. `glue`
 14. `MonashEBSTemplates`
-15. `tidyr`
+15. `Rmarkdown`
-16. `glue`
+16. `bookdown`
 17. `tinytex`

 ## :closed_lock_with_key: License
-The license of this repository is MIT License
+The license of this repository is MIT License.

 ## :books: Output
-The final output of this repository is a pdf file using laTex format.
+The final output of this repository is a pdf file using LaTeX format.